emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Datasets may evolve over time.
 In order to distinguish between different versions of the same data, each dataset should have a distinct name, which includes a version identifier.
 A simple way to do this is to use date stamps as part of the dataset name.
 To avoid regional ambiguities, it is wise to use the ISO 8601 standard, which mandates the date format `YYYY-MM-DD` (i.e. from largest time unit to smallest).
 For example, the date `01-02-2015` could be in January (US format) or February (UK format), but in ISO 8601 format it has the canonical form `2015-02-01`.

 *Semantic versioning*, as described in [@semver2014], is a richer approach to solving the same problem.
 An example of this can be seen in the CellPack datasets [@johnson2014cellpack].
 A semantic version number takes the form: `Major.Minor.Patch`, e.g. `0.2.7`.
-The **major version** numbers should incremented (or *bumped*) when a dataset scheme has been updated, or some other change is made that is not compatible with previous versions of the data with the same major version number.
+The **major version** numbers should be incremented (or *bumped*) when a dataset scheme has been updated, or some other change is made that is not compatible with previous versions of the data with the same major version number.
 This might mean that an experiment using version `1.0.0` of the dataset could not be run on version `2.0.0` without making some changes to the data analysis.
 The **minor version** should be bumped when a change has been made which is compatible with older versions of the data with the same Major version.
 This means that any analysis that can be performed on version `1.0.0` of the data should be repeatable with version `1.1.0` of the data.